rememberSoftwares/yacana/README.md

 ```

 **ALL_TASK_MUST_COMPLETE**

 This "end chat" mode is useful when more than one Agent has the `llm_stops_by_itself=True`.
-This means that the conversation will only end when all the agent with this parameter have decided that their objectives are completed.
+This means that the conversation will only end when all the agents with this parameter have decided that their objectives are completed.

-To demonstrate this without having a headache let's make a silly GroupSolve() stating that one Agents must count from 0 to 2 and the other one from 0 to 3 to complete their respective objective.
+To demonstrate this without having a headache let's make a silly GroupSolve() stating that one Agent must count from 0 to 2 and the other one from 0 to 3 to complete their respective objective.

-❗ Shifting back to llama:3.0.
-Dolphin always wants to execute Python code when it has to do maths...
+❕ Shifting back to "llama:3.0" because "Dolphin" always wants to execute Python code when it has to do maths...

 ```
 agent1 = Agent("Ai assistant 1", "llama3:8b")